jahn-junior/sphinx-ext-template/.github/README.md

 Resolve any errors listed in the output.
 You can streamline this process by configuring your text editor to highlight ruff, pyright, and mypy errors.

-Lastly, all extensions are expected to be well-tested.
+All extensions are expected to be well-tested.
 Once you have either migrated existing tests or written new ones, run the full testing suite with:

 ```bash